-It can be difficult to choose the right tool for the right job when you’ve never used a tool of the kind before.
-In terms of drones, size matters.
+The lines may be blurring in terms of what a small drone can do vs what a big drone can do, but still size matters.
 Should you look for small drones, or is there a large beast out there, a big drone with your name on it?
+The answer depends on your needs of your flight.

 For the sake of simplicity, I will recommend that there are two main factors in choosing a drone by size.
 First, ask yourself what you will be carrying, if anything, and how heavy it is.
 Second, where will you be flying?